DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 ### Notify DfE a participant has changed their training schedule

-Participants follow leadership or specialist NPQ schedules.
+Participants follow schedules depending on their NPQ course and start date.

 All participants will be registered by default to a schedule depending on when their application is accepted.
 Providers must notify the DfE of any schedule change.